NURS FPX 8045 Assessment 4 Interpretation and Synthesis of Scholarly Sources

 Evidence of Problem at Project Site

-Formulating PICOT Question
+Formulating a PICOT Question

-- Population (P): Licensed nurses at LMH
+- Population (P): Licensed nurses employed at LMH

 Facilitating Discussions with Stakeholders